Cordobo/angularx-qrcode/README.md

 - Please open your PR against the development branch.
 - Make sure your editor uses the packages .editorconfig file to minimize commited code changes.
-- Use `npm run lint` before you commit

 ## License